AfricaHacks/startupsin.africa/README.md

 ## Installation

-WIP (To be adding after [issues/5](https://github.com/AfricaHacks/startupsin.africa/issues/5)  is resolved )
+WIP (To be added after [issues/5](https://github.com/AfricaHacks/startupsin.africa/issues/5)  is resolved )

 ## Usage

-WIP (To be adding after [issues/5](https://github.com/AfricaHacks/startupsin.africa/issues/5) is resolved )
+WIP (To be added after [issues/5](https://github.com/AfricaHacks/startupsin.africa/issues/5) is resolved )

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.